dotnomi/fabric-dependency-injection/readme.md

 []([https://opensource.org/licenses/gpl-3-0)
 [![](https://jitpack.io/v/dotnomi/fabric-dependency-injection.svg)](https://jitpack.io/#dotnomi/fabric-dependency-injection)

 A simple, lightweight, and thread-safe dependency injection (DI) framework designed specifically for Fabric mods.
-It enables clean code organization and decoupled components by automatically managing object instances and their dependencies.
+(Works for any modloaders) It enables clean code organization and decoupled components by automatically managing object instances and their dependencies.

 ## Table of Contents